jc141x/jc141-bash/setup/readme.md

 * [OpenSUSE Tumbleweed](opensuse.md)

 ### Unsupported Distributions
 Unfortunately we are a voluntary group and have very limited resources at our disposal, we do this for fun.
-This means that we don't have the resources to support every single Linux distribution or Linux distributions that are more prone to errors.
+This means that we don't have the resources to support every single GNU/Linux distribution or GNU/Linux distributions that are more prone to errors.

 Please feel free to try the release with whatever instructions more closely match your own system.
 For example if you use "Apt" as a package manager please try [Debian](debian.md).
 Otherwise we encourage you to switch to a distribution we do support.